-Rev. David Nichols comes to Mount Tabor after serving "12 winters" with the Morning Star Parish in eastern North Dakota.
+David came to Mount Tabor after serving "12 winters" with the Morning Star Parish in eastern North Dakota.
 Previously he served ELCA congregations in South Dakota, Oregon, and California.
 He received his undergraduate from UC Berkeley, and his M.Div. from Pacific Lutheran in Berkeley, CA. He was ordained in 1988.

 David's wife Kirstin Maanum is a native of Minnesota, and received her undergraduate degree from Concordia College in Moorhead, MN.
 She has served over ten years in the non-profit sector on the US/Mexico border.
 Kirstin received her Master of Public Health in 2008 from New Mexico State in Las Cruces.
 Kirstin works full-time at the Women’s Resource Center at the University of Utah, guiding the development of the Women’s Enrollment Initiative.

 Kirstin and David enjoy beer-brewing, travel, and hiking with their happy dog Saja.
 Kirstin and David welcomed their son Soren on May 9th, 2011.
 Soren was baptized at Mount Tabor on September 25th, 2011.
 They welcomed their daughter Signe on May 16, 2013.
-Pastor David has three children living in North Dakota: Caitlyn graduated from UND Grand Forks with a degree in nursing; Seth is in his fourth year at UND on a football scholarship; Sage is a senior at Jamestown High.
+Pastor David has three children living in North Dakota: Caitlyn graduated from UND Grand Forks with a degree in nursing; Seth graduated from UND in 2013 with a degree in Recreation and Tourism; Sage is an undergrad at UND.